Lady Dorothy Nevill

-Lady Dorothy Fanny Nevill (née Walpole; 1 April 1826 in London – 24 March 1913 in London) was an English writer, hostess, horticulturist and plant collector.
+Lady Dorothy Fanny Nevill (née Walpole; 1 April 1826 – 24 March 1913) was an English writer, hostess, horticulturist, and plant collector from the Walpole and Nevill families.
+She was a founding member of the Conservative Primrose League, collected art, and cultivated a social network of talented friends including writers, artists, and politicians.

+Family and education

-She was one of five children of Horatio Walpole, 3rd Earl of Orford and Mary Fawkener, daughter of William Augustus Fawkener, sometime envoy extraordinary at St Petersburg and close friend of Empress Catherine.
-She received no formal education, but was tutored by a governess in French, Greek, Italian and Latin.
+Nevill was born at 2 Berkeley Square, one of five children of Horatio Walpole, 3rd Earl of Orford (1783–1858) and Mary Fawkener, daughter of William Augustus Fawkener, sometime envoy extraordinary at St Petersburg and close friend of Catherine II of Russia.
+Nevill was tutored by a governess in French, Greek, Italian and Latin.

+Scandal and marriage

-In 1847, she was embroiled in a scandal when caught in a summerhouse with a notorious rake, George Smythe MP, heir to a peerage.
-Smythe refused to marry her, and her parents' actions and statements destroyed her reputation.
-In 1847 she married a cousin twenty years her senior, one Reginald Henry Nevill (d.
-1878), a grandson of the 1st Earl of Abergavenny and produced six children, only four of whom survived beyond childhood.
-She travelled extensively and cultivated a large circle of literary and artistic friends, with a sprinkling of politicians, including James McNeill Whistler, Richard Cobden, Joseph Chamberlain and Benjamin Disraeli, whom she greatly admired.
+In 1847, Nevill was embroiled in a scandal when she was linked with George Smythe, MP, heir to a peerage.
+Smythe refused to marry her and this destroyed her reputation.

+Later in 1847, Nevill married a cousin twenty years her senior.
+Her husband was Reginald Henry Nevill (d.
+1878), a grandson of the 1st Earl of Abergavenny.
+Their marriage produced six children, only four of whom survived beyond childhood including Meresia Nevill.

+Nevill travelled extensively and cultivated a large circle of literary and artistic friends, with a sprinkling of politicians, including James McNeill Whistler, Richard Cobden, Joseph Chamberlain and Benjamin Disraeli, whom she greatly admired.
 She was however, never received by Queen Victoria.

+Work as a horticulturist

 In 1851 the Nevills acquired a large Sussex property, 'Dangstein' near Rogate.
 Dorothy Nevill turned the estate garden into a horticultural landmark.
 She employed 34 gardeners in her cultivation of orchids, nepenthes, and other tropical plants.

 Her exotic plants were housed in seventeen conservatories and were the subject of numerous articles in journals on horticulture.
-Through her plants she became friendly with both William and Joseph Hooker at Kew, and supplied Charles Darwin with rare plants for his researches.
+Through her plants, Nevill became friendly with both William and Joseph Hooker at Kew.
+She supplied Charles Darwin with rare plants for his researches.
 Dorothy was particularly known as an orchid grower, leading to a correspondence with Darwin that began in November 1861 when he wrote to ask for specimens to further his research towards his pamphlet on orchids.
 Nevill was delighted to comply, and was duly acknowledged with a presentation copy.

 She kept exotic birds and mammals on the estate, farmed silkworms and maintained a museum of her collections.
-After her husband's death, when he left all his money to their surviving children to curtail her expenditures, she moved to 'Stillyans' near Heathfield in Sussex which she rented from one of her botanical friends Doctor Robert Hogg.
+After her husband's death, he left all his money to their surviving children to curtail her expenditures.
+Nevill moved to 'Stillyans' near Heathfield in Sussex, which she rented from one of her botanist friends, Robert Hogg.

+The breadth of her interests was summarized by Virginia Woolf in a sketch of her life:

+Collector

+In the 1860s Lady Dorothy had established a large ceramic collection including Sèvres porcelain objects.
+She knew Napoleon III, Empress Eugénie, Princess Mathilde and Prince Demidoff.
+After the Franco-Prussian War she regularly visited Paris for her collections.